note89/note89.github.io/content/blog/state-of-emergency/index.md

 Imagine writing software for a washing machine.
 The most apparent thing about it is that it has one or more knobs conveying different states.

-But it has more than that; it has a color, air inside, and hinges, screws, all in different shapes, sizes, and conditions.
+But it has more than that; it has a color, air inside, spin speed, and hinges, screws, all in different shapes, sizes, and conditions.
 The list goes on.

 ## The abstract state
 >**The abstract state is a mapping from reality to a much simpler subset that still is useful to model what we are after.**